 The average course load for MBA students is 6 units per semester (two nights per week).
 With few exceptions, graduate courses are offered from 7-10 p.m., Monday through Thursday evenings, along with occasional Saturdays in selected courses.

 A. Admission to the Program

 - Meet the requirements of the University as listed in this Catalog.

-- International students who do not have a bachelor’s degree from a University within the U.S. must submit scores from an accepted English Language Exam.
+- International students who do not have a bachelor’s degree from a university within the United States must submit scores from an accepted English Language Exam.
 The University accepts the TOEFL (minimum score of 213 computer-based), IELTS (minimum score of 6.5) or Pearson’s Test of English (minimum score of 58).

-- Complete the MBA Supplemental Application at www.csun.edu/mba by the application deadline.
+- Complete the MBA Supplemental Application by the application deadline.

-- Provide a current resume with minimum professional post-baccalaureate work experience of at least 1 year.
+- Provide a current resume with minimum professional postbaccalaureate work experience of at least one year.

 B. MBA Classification Status

 To be admitted as classified students, applicants must have: